 TrumpCare: What’s Behind the Curtain?

 Oddly enough, Trump’s announcement comes just a few days after Congress started laying the groundwork to dismantle Obamacare.
 Both the House and the Senate approved separate budget resolutions that would repeal major portions of Obamacare.
 The next step in this process is for committees to iron out the details.
-But now, after seven years of waiting to repeal Obamacare, it seems that that the Republicans are not in full agreement about how the law should be replaced.
+But now, after seven years of waiting to repeal Obamacare, it seems that that the Republicans are not in full agreement about how the law should be replaced, or what or who should be accountable for the spiraling costs of health care in the United States.

 “We’re going to have insurance for everybody,” Trump said in a weekend interview with The Washington Post.
 “There was a philosophy in some circles that if you can’t pay for it, you don’t get it.
 That’s not going to happen with us.”